NupurPatwal/namaste-react/Ep-02-IgnitingApp/theory/Ep-02 theory.md

     Ans. the dep. on which parcel is running is running is based on other dep.
 19. node modules are the colllection of depemdencies.
 20. If we have package.json and package-log.json we can regenrate the node modules.

+---

+## Questions:
+1. What is npm?

+## Points to Remember:-

+1. there are lots of pakages that are used to build the production ready app.
+2. Npm doesn't have a full form.
+3. npm is the standard library for all the packages.